Residential Programs

 What if I can’t make it the whole time?

 We ask for full participation from registered students.
-Any person who is enrolled and commits to the program will be expected to be present for both virtual sessions (December 9th and December 16th, from 1pm-4pm) and all of the residential program, from January 4-10, 2023.
+Any person who is enrolled and commits to the program will be expected to be present for both virtual sessions (February 2nd and February 16th, from 1pm-3:30pm) and all of the residential program, from March 4-10, 2024.